Frequently Asked Questions (FAQ's)

 Is there an age limit for students attending summer school?

 There is no age limit – all ages welcome.
 However, most students attending summer school fall within the adolescent age group.
+Adults must register through DCE.

 Who can register for the Getting Ready for High School program?